element-hq/element-web/docs/ciderEditor.md

 The CIDER editor is a custom editor written for Riot.
 Most of the code can be found in the `/editor/` directory of the `matrix-react-sdk` project.
-It is used to power the composer to edit messages, and will soon be used as the main composer to send messages as well.
+It is used to power the composer main composer (both to send and edit messages), and might be used for other usecases where autocomplete is desired (invite box, ...).

 ## High-level overview.